eggplantbren/LiNeS/README.md

 The result will eventually be an embarrassingly parallel MCMC-based NS algorithm that correctly compensates for imperfect MCMC sampling.

-(c) 2016 Brendon J. Brewer
+(c) 2016--2017 Brendon J. Brewer

-LICENCE: MIT.
+LICENCE: GNU General Public License v3.
 See the LICENSE file for details.